nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 EXTENSION PyTools.sklearn_Get_Metrics(TEMP_SAMPLES{Model_Name});
 ```

-The `sklearn_Calculate_Metrics` function takes in a new test dataset, albiet with exactly the same features as the training data, and calculates the metrics.
+The `sklearn_Calculate_Metrics` function takes in a new test dataset, with exactly the same features as the training data, and calculates the metrics.
 The output fields are the same as the ones described above for `sklearn_Get_Metrics`.

 ```
 [Result-Metrics]: